Sociology: Experiencing Social Life

 About this subject

-- Apply sociological concepts and theory to contemporary social issues and challenges.
+- Apply relevant sociological concepts and theories, including decolonising approaches, to analyse contemporary social experiences and transformations.

 - Communicate sociological ideas clearly in written and/or verbal form.